silvio3105/Rules3105/README.md

 ### Drivers

 Drivers are the gate for other layers of the application to interact with the hardware.
 They are written with minimal logic inside.
 Every driver is wirrten without other driver(s).
-Only way for the driver to interact with hardware(eg., I2C sensor, SPI flash, GPIO etc.) is through external handler(user provided).
+Only way for the driver to interact with hardware(eg., I2C sensor, SPI flash, GPIO etc.) is through external handler(user provided).<br>
 Drivers are not written with application logic.
 They are like little lego, You can use it everywhere.
-Drivers can interact with libraries.
+Drivers can interact with libraries.<br>
 Every driver is written as C++ class within own namespace.

 ### Libraries

 Library is piece of the software with basic logic that does not require interactions with the hardware.
 Every layer can use libraries.
-Libraries are not wirtten with application logic.
+Libraries are not wirtten with application logic.<br>
-Eg., library with string manipulation functions.
+Eg., library with string manipulation functions.<br>
 Every library is written within own namespace.

 ### Application modules

 Application modules combines drivers and libraries to produce basic logic for the application.
-Module alone is worthless(one plank is not bench, but many planks combined create the bench).
+Module alone is worthless(one plank is not bench, but many planks combined create the bench).<br>
 Every module has its own namespace and can be written as many C++ classes.

 ### Tasks